 JASON TAKEUCHI

 Jason Takeuchi, AIA, NCARB, NOMA, D.Arch is a fourth-generation Japanese-American born and raised in Honolulu, HI.
 As an Eagle Scout and the grandson of World War II US Army veterans, Jason has held a lifelong value of service to his community.A mission-driven architect, Jason is passionate about the resilience of his community through stewardship of the unique culture and environment of Hawaii.
-He has achieve these shared visions with many Hawaii-based clients and organizations through focusing on the sustainability and prosperity of people and place.His last name, Takeuchi, is the sum of two words: Take, meaning bamboo and Uchi, meaning "within."
+He has achieved these shared visions with many Hawaii-based clients and organizations through focusing on the sustainability and prosperity of people and place.His last name, Takeuchi, is the sum of two words: Take, meaning bamboo and Uchi, meaning "within."
 Like the resilience of bamboo, Jason's career is dedicated to building resilience within people, missions and communities locally and nationally.

 AIA National